Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 You can view the following information:

-- **Total Executions**: The total number of executions within the past 30 days.
+- **Total executions**: The total number of executions within the past 30 days.

     ![Total Execution](../../assets/img/develop-components/develop-a-scheduled-integration/total_executions.png)

-- **Execution History**: The currently active executions and those that are already complete.
+- **Execution history**: The currently active executions and those that are already complete.
 You can view information such as the execution ID, the revision of the execution, and the time it was triggered.

     ![Execution History](../../assets/img/develop-components/develop-a-scheduled-integration/execution_history.png)

-- **Detailed Execution Logs**: Click on an execution to view detailed logs related to it.
+- **Detailed execution logs**: Click on an execution to view detailed logs related to it.

     !!! info
         It may take a few minutes for the logs to appear.
 You may need to manually refresh to view the latest logs.